chloeBarraza/CRUD2/README.md

 # Instructions
 ### An example CRUD app using only plain HTML, CSS, and Javascript
 * This app auto-fills the first four slots
-* To add type in inbox box then click add
+* To add, type in a valid name/number of a Pokemon in the input box, then click add.
-* To swap type in input box then confirm
+* To swap, type in a valid name/number of a Pokemon in the input box then click swap, then confirm swap.
-* To delete click delete then confirm
+* To Delete, click delete, then confirm delete.

 ![image](./images/Screenshot.png)